Come and be part of a global voice for wild plants and fungi

 You can use cuttings to mulch your vegetable beds to suppress weeds, retain soil moisture and add fertility where you want it.
 Composting is also a great way to recycle your cuttings with other organics into soil you can use next season.

-So, your lawn or your open space is your canvas, and you hold the paintbrush.
+Ultimately, it’s your lawn and your choice – to manage as you wish.
 You can rekindle wildflowers from those that are already present and the seeds that have remained naturally dormant in the soil.
 You might also consider introducing some native perennial wildflower seed or native perennial wildflower plants this autumn.
 We will have more advice on this later in the year.

 However you choose to enjoy your new wildlife area, we wish you every success.
 Now that you have added a little more colour to the world, we hope you are rewarded with the fizz of grasshoppers, the delight of birdsong and a space that dances with butterflies and buzzes with pollinators.